Abhiram98/Agent4Refactoring/README.md

 ### Install package

-Tested python version: 3.10.
-(It will probably work with other versions?!)
+Tested python version: 3.12.
+(It will probably _not_ work with other versions?! :/)

 ```shell
 pip install -e . # this install the repository in edit mode (good for development)